haoningng/holbertonschool-shell/basics/README.md

 7-movethatfile - move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete - delete the file Betty in the /tmp/my_first_directory
-9-firstdirdeletion - delete the directory my_first_directory in the /tmp directory
+9-firstdirdeletion - delete the directory my_first_directory in the /tmp directory 10-back - change to working directory to the previous one